simOne3107/R4CogPsy/README.md

 ```

-The `simr` package also allows us to generate power curve plots so that we can best visualise the number of participants needed to detect an effect of a given size with **80% power**.
+The `simr` package also allows us to generate power curve plots so that we can best visualise the number of participants needed to detect an effect of any given size with **80% power**.

 ```r
 plotName <- powerCurve (myModel, along = "subject")